 How to make a complaint?

-If client has a question, concern or a complaint regarding the way in which we handle their personal information, or if they would like further information about our privacy information handling practices, they can contact our Client Director using the contact details below.
+If a client has a question, concern or a complaint regarding the way in which we handle their personal information, or if they would like further information about our privacy information handling practices, they can contact our Client Director using the contact details below.

 A complaint should be made to our Client Director in writing.
 We will endeavour to respond to a complaint within 30 days.